MrSpaar/markdown_spa/doc/pages/extensions.md

 class MyExtension(Extension):
     ...
 ```
-- User can then install the extension with :
+- Users can then install the extension with :
 ```bash
 markdown_spa install MyExtension <git_repo_url>
 ```